azdavis/azdavis.net/src/simple-js-game/index.md

 the beginning: they make sure we only create board that can fit on the user's screen.

-## Handle submission of the form data
+## Handling submission of the form data

 When the user inputs the rows and columns with the controls, we need to prevent the default action (which is to reload the page), and then call `tryStartGame`